cltl/WordNetMapper/README.md

 ##USAGE
 This library is a python module (should work with both version 2.7 and 3+).
 For python 2.7, the cPickle module has to be installed.
+Epydoc was used to document the code (http://epydoc.sourceforge.net/).
+After cloning this repo, open html/WordNetMapper.wordnet_mapper.WordNetMapper-class.html to inspect.
 Here are some examples on how to use it:

 ```shell